mahmud-me09/book-review/README.md

 * In the 'pages to read' tab you can see the statistics of how much pages you have already read of the books.
 * Your comments are highly valuable so don't forget to leave your comments on the 'suggestions' tab.
 * Please feel free to contact us if you have any query in the 'contact us' tab.

+##To run this project:
+1. Clone the project
+2. run the following command
+   npm install
+   npm run dev